cutenode/liblice/README.md

 # liblice

-liblice is a module to detect licenses throughout your enitre _installed_ dependency tree.
+liblice is a module to detect licenses throughout your entire _installed_ dependency tree.

 liblice crawls node_modules, fetches all package.json files, and parses them.
 It can return the data it fetches in a few different ways, depending on how you want to consume it.